Fast American Option Pricing using Nonlinear Stencils: Introduction

-A stencil is called \highlight{linear} if it computes the value of a cell at time step $t$ as a fixed linear combination of cell values at time steps before $t$, otherwise, it is called \highlight{nonlinear}.
-For 1D linear stencils Ahmad et al. \cite{ahmad2021fast} provide FFT-based algorithms that take $\Oh{T\log{T}}$ time for periodic grids and $\Oh{T\log^{2}{T}}$ time for aperiodic grids, assuming the size of the input grid to be $\Th{T}$.
+A stencil is called \highlight{linear} if it computes the value of a cell at time step $t$ as a fixed linear combination of cell values at time steps before $t$, otherwise it is called \highlight{nonlinear}.
+For \highlight{1D linear stencils} Ahmad et al. \cite{ahmad2021fast} provide FFT-based algorithms that take $\Oh{T\log{T}}$ serial time for periodic grids and $\Oh{T\log^{2}{T}}$ serial time for aperiodic grids, assuming that the input grid is of size $\Th{T}$.

-The stencils we encounter in our current work are nonlinear because they do not use a linear combination of cell values from prior time steps for updating a target cell provided the resulting value is smaller than the value of a function computed solely based on the spatial coordinates of the target cell and other option pricing parameters.
-Such a stencil divides the space-time grid into two disjoint regions -- in one region only the linear combination applies while in the other only the function value applies.
+The \highlight{stencils we encounter in our current work are nonlinear} because they do not use a linear combination of cell values from prior time steps for updating a target cell, provided that the resulting value is smaller than the value of a function computed solely based on the spatial coordinates of the target cell and other option pricing parameters (e.g., see Step \ref{step:nestedloop} of Figure \ref{fig:notations-and-BOPM-loops}).
+Such a stencil divides the space-time grid into two disjoint regions -- in one region only the linear combination applies, while in the other only the function value applies.
 However, the problem is that the boundary between these two regions is not known ahead of time and the location of the boundary may move as the time step $t$ progresses.
+As a result, \highlight{Ahmad et al.'s \cite{ahmad2021fast} results for linear stencils do not apply}.
 To the best of our knowledge, ours are the first algorithms for handling such stencils running in time subquadratic in $T$.